 One granite distributor Kitchen Gallery often suggests is Boston Granite Exchange in Haverhill, Massachusetts.
 They are one of the largest distributors and most conveniently located.
 They unusually have around 300 different granite and marble options to choose from.
-Boston Granite Exchange also distributes quartz countertops.
-They carry a brand called Cambria, made in the USA.
+Boston Granite Exchange also offers quartz countertops.
 The advantage to using quartz which is man made, is it doesn't need to be sealed like granite.
 CLICK HERE to learn about sealing countertops.

 A granite distributor only sells granite, marble or quartz.
 They don't cut the granite before it goes in your home.
 A granite fabricator will template, cut and install your granite in your home.
 Granite fabricators will purchase the granite from a granite distributor like Boston Granite Exchange.

 When choosing your stone, it is important to understand how much square footage you have for countertop and backsplash (if wanted).
 Most slabs of stone will yield about 45 square feet.
 So if you have 80 square feet of countertop and/or backsplash...
 Then you will need 2 slabs of material for your job.
 For your particular job, ask the Kitchen Gallery how many square feet you need before making the trip to Boston Granite Exchange.

 Also, when you select a slab, if you need more than one slab...
 Make sure they are coming from the same lot number.
 Stone distributors will show lot numbers on the side of the stone.
 One lot of stone can be very different from another lot of stone.